AlexWorx/ALib-Class-Library/docs/pages/alib_mod_expressions.md

 There are many use cases, where still this simple operator notation for nested expressions is all that is needed.
-For example, imagine a set of expressions is defined in an INI-file of a software.
+For example, imagine a set of expressions is defined in an INI-file of software.
 If the software loads and compiles these "predefined" expressions at start, a user can use them, for example with expressions given as command line parameters.
 This way, a user can store "shortcuts" in the INI-file and use those as nested expressions at the command line.